 I spent many nights touring the skies with this fantastic instrument, out on the concrete back patio where my parents had built a swimming pool.
 Season by season, through junior and senior high school, I stayed out late tracking down whatever celestial landmarks the light pollution and air pollution of the Los Angeles conurbation would permit me to see.
 Eventually my interest turned to music, I studied the guitar, and built my own guitars and lute using my dad's workworking tools and skills he had taught me.
 The 6 inch OTA was stripped from its mount, the tube shortened and the mirror refigured by Cave as an f/4 RFT, then remounted on the opposite end of the declination axis, serving both as counterweight and richest field accompaniment to the 10 inch.
 Eventually high school romance and college completely diverted my interest, and I sold the Astrola to a local high school student in 1967 before I left home for the University of California, Irvine.
 So ended the first chapter of my astronomical interest ...

-... with this postscript: a visitor to this site recently contacted me by email to announce he was that buyer of 47 years ago.
-He still owns both the 10" and 6" scopes, and is an astronomer with Jet Propulsion Laboratory.
+... with this postscript: a visitor to this site recently contacted me by email to announce he was the buyer of my telescopes 47 years ago.
+He still owns both the 10" and 6" reflectors, and is an astronomer with Jet Propulsion Laboratory.

 A Little Amateur History by telescope maker R.F.
 Royce.

 A Short History of Amateur Telescope Making by Frank Ward, at the Amateur Telescope Making web site.